My Approach to Helping

 Theoretical Influences that Guide My Work

 Each person is different so I have exposed myself to many different schools of therapy.
-I utilize Psychodrama, Gestalt, Experiential, Addictions (12 step and non 12 step alternatives), non diet, non deprivational eating approaches, family and couples' work, cognitive, behavioral, Transactional Anaysis, psychoanalytic/psychodynamic and various creative arts.
+I utilize Psychodrama, Gestalt, Experiential, Addictions (12 step and non 12 step alternatives), non diet, non deprivational eating approaches, family and couples' work, cognitive, behavioral, Transactional Anaysis, wide variety of Psychoanalyticpsychodynamic Psychotherapies and various Creative Arts.
 Most important of all, I have been described by many close to me "as a rugged individualist" and I believe in each person having their own process that is custom designed for their style, needs and preferences.

 What I Say to People Concerned about the Therapy Process